CCLC (company): 19th century

 Streetcar operations began in 1890 on two blocks of Florida Avenue NW east of Connecticut.
 The company ultimately spent about $1.5 million($ today) to build a five-mile line from 18th and U Streets NW to Coquelin Run in Maryland.
-A key link was the first bridge across the deep valley of Rock Creek at Calvert Street.
+A key link was the first bridge across the deep valley of Rock Creek at Calvert Street NW.
 Erected by the Edgemore Bridge Company in 1891 at a cost of $70,000 ($ today), it stretched 755 feet across six wrought-iron trusses on iron trestles that were 125 feet high.
 The company then conveyed the bridge to the municipal government of Washington, D.C., which took up half the cost of maintaining the structure.
 When the bridge began to fail in 1911, its deck—a 40-foot-wide roadway flanked by five-foot walkways—was narrowed.
 (The bridge would be replaced in 1933–35 by the current Duke Ellington Bridge.)

-In shaping the Chevy Chase neighborhoods, The Land Company pioneered efforts to provide various services to the growing areas.
+In shaping the Chevy Chase neighborhoods, the company pioneered efforts to provide various services to the growing areas.
 The Society for Architectural Historians writes, "A major reason for the success of this pioneering suburban community was the fact that The Chevy Chase Land Company included civil, sanitary, and structural engineers as well as architects, landscape architects, and real estate agents to incorporate zoning, architectural design guidelines, landscaping, and infrastructure...The company also constructed water and sewer systems and an electrical power house."
-That "power house" held the hydroelectric generator that drove the Connecticut Avenue streetcars; The Land Company had also built the manmade lake—Chevy Chase Lake—that drove the generator, and later became the centerpiece of an eponymous amusement park with boating, swimming, and other activities.
+That "power house" held the hydroelectric generator that drove the Connecticut Avenue streetcars; the company had also built the manmade lake—Chevy Chase Lake—that drove the generator, and later became the centerpiece of an eponymous amusement park with boating, swimming, and other activities.

 These services did not include shops, stores, or commerce in general, which were banned from the area; company leaders instead provided "freight service" on the Connecticut Avenue streetcar line by which groceries and other household goods might be delivered.